jihyundotkim/100-days-of-code/log.md

 ### Day 7: December 3, Thursday

-**Today's Progress**: Day 7 of python and worked on an e-commerce mockup project.
+**Today's Progress**: Day 7 of python and worked on an e-commerce mockup project as well.

 **Thoughts** It's starting to get challenging and I love it!